 CBD has become highly sought after in recent years as more people discover how the natural benefits of the cannabinoid help the body maintain balance for peak performance.

 By interacting with cannabinoid receptors, CBD stimulates the endocannabinoid system and encourages balance in your body’s various functions so that your body can run at its best.
-Because of the range of functions that the endocannabinoid system plays a role in regulating — such as sleep, energy balance, and immune response — CBD supplements have become extremely popular among athletes and people who are active.
+Because of the range of functions that the endocannabinoid system plays a role in regulating, CBD products have become extremely popular among athletes and people who are active.

 CBD has shown in studies to be safe and well-tolerated.
 It is non-psychoactive, so it won’t cause you to get high or experience any adverse side effects.
 Hemp-derived CBD oil naturally contains only trace, if any, levels of THC, the psychoactive compound found in marijuana.

 Because CBD oil is so low in THC, in most cases it will not cause a positive drug test when consumed at suggested servings.
 In rare cases, hemp oils can cause a positive result, so anyone who is concerned about having a positive drug test should avoid consuming CBD oil, including Dixie Botanicals® CBD hemp oil products.

-CBD supplements with non-detectable THC, such as Dixie Botanicals® CBD Isolate, are available for those interested in the balancing properties of CBD while avoiding THC.
+CBD products with non-detectable THC, such as Dixie Botanicals® CBD Isolate, are available for those interested in the balancing properties of CBD while avoiding THC.

 Learn More about CBD

 Hemp-derived CBD oil is legal in the United States and in over 40 countries, no doctor’s recommendation needed.
-You can learn more about CBD through the Dixie Botanicals® blog, or get started with CBD oil today through our online shop.
+You can learn more about CBD through the Dixie Botanicals® blog, or get started with CBD oil today through the HempMeds® online shop.